Guide to packs: which should I choose?

 Choosing the right backpack for your next outdoor or travel adventure can make all the difference.
 To help you make an informed decision, here’s a general rundown on the six types of packs and bags available.

 Ideal for the frequent flyer, jetting between cities with minimal transport changes, trolley cases are wheeled upright travel bags that feature extendable handles.
 The wheels mean you can simply roll and go – no back carrying required – making them super convenient and easy to use, that is unless you’ll be hauling your luggage over uneven surface or frequently in and out of transport.
 Some trolley bags feature a hard-shell for added durability protection, like our Jet 80L Luggage Trolley

 Hybrid trolley backpacks

 Travel packs are designed for exactly that, to enhance your travel experience.
 Generally speaking, travel packs feature lockable zips that open like a normal suitcase so you can easily access whatever you need quickly and hassle-free.
-They often feature multiple compartments to hold clothes, toiletries, electronics and shoes.
+They often feature multiple compartments to hold clothes, toiletries, electronics and shoes, like our Wayfarer Pack.